 Warmth Becomes a Magnet

 Warmth is the word that describes a Callawassie Island Christmas.
-The beauty that our members discovered here has often become a magnet for their families, even for generations before and after the fortunate ones who found Callawassie Island and made their home here.
+The beauty that our residents discovered here has often become a magnet for their families, even for generations before and after the fortunate ones who found Callawassie Island and made their home here.
 Stories are told of parents buying their own place and moving here after just one Callawassie Island Christmas.
 And the examples abound of the power of Callawassie Island to gather families for the holidays, from across oceans, and even when the children are grown and in the busiest chapters of their own lives.

 This magnetic quality unites us and draws our families to Callawassie Island.
 Christmas gives a colorful focus for that quality that is present throughout the entire year.